davenverse/shellfish/docs/tutorial/reading_writing.md

 @:@

-In the example from above, we first load the list of names as a `List` of `String` (1), then we map over this list and convert the strings to a `List` of `Name` (2), and finally we print each of one the elements recently mapped to the console (3).
-Note that using `println` with `foreach` creates side effects, that's why we wrap the computation on an `IO`.
+Here is what's happening:

+(1) Load the list of names as `List`
+(2) Convert it to `Name`
+(3) Print the list to the console

 ### Exercise

-Imagine we want to add some spacing between lines on a text and save the result in a different file:
+Write a function that reads a file into lines, adds a blank line between the lines and saves the result in a different file.
+For example given the following input:

 _`testdata/edgar_allan_poe/no_spaced_dream.txt`_